alifathi1x/PoliceDepartment/README.md

 # police Department manage system Back-End Front-End with python
-This project contains a police department managment system with a simple view for police employees
+This project contains a police department management system with a simple view for police employees And manage prisoner incoming

 expandable Back-End and Front-End